paft-rs/paft/paft/docs/EXTENSIBLE_ENUMS.md

 paft uses a consistent "Other(String)" extensible enum pattern across all enum types (`Currency`, `Exchange`, `AssetKind`, `MarketState`, `Period`, `RecommendationGrade`, etc.).
 This pattern provides a pragmatic solution to the fragmentation problem in financial data, allowing the library to gracefully handle provider-specific or unknown variants without failing.

+Important serde and normalization rules:

+- Emission is a single canonical token per known variant (UPPERCASE ASCII, no spaces), and the parser accepts a superset of aliases (case-insensitive).
+- For `Other(s)`, serialization emits exactly the `Display`/`code()` string (no escape prefix).
+Deserialization routes through `try_from_str`, which first checks aliases and then uppercases unknown tokens into `Other(UPPERCASE)`.
+- This maintains round-trip identity for canonical variants and consistent normalization for unknowns: canonical "BTC" ↔ `BTC`; unknown "bitcoin" ↔ `Other("BITCOIN")`.

 ## The Philosophy

 ### The Problem: Provider Fragmentation